nfnth/nfnth/README.md

 Use the map to visit a continent filled with amazing peoples and lands.

 Follow in the footsteps of history to achieve dominion,

-- Create the ultimate domain with links to your personal profile
-- Store, collect, and share artifacts (with private key-based option)
-- View real-time stats on [UStat.us](https://ustat.us) dashboard

 May the nomad wander until what's lost is found.